bfidatadigipres/dpx_encoding/README.md

 Cat temp_dpx_list.txt while loop:
 - Grep in global_copy.log for instances of the filenames found in DPX_PATH with the string 'Successfully deleted file' from THIS_MONTH and LAST_MONTH only
 - If present: The files is added to the files_for_deletion_list.txt
 - If not found: There is a second grep which looks for filename and string 'Skip object' THIS_MONTH.
 If found returns a message of 'Still being ingested' to log, but item not added to deletion list / If not found returns a message of 'NOT PASSED INTO AUTOINGEST!' and no filenames are written to deletion list.
 In all these cases the files are left in place for a comparison at a later date.
-The date range THIS_MONTH/LAST_MONTH has been applied to handle instances where a re-encoded file is replacing an older version in Imagen after a fault is found with the original file.
+The date range THIS_MONTH/LAST_MONTH has been applied to handle instances where a re-encoded file is replacing an older version in DPI after a fault is found with the original file.
 To avoid the logs giving a false flag of 'deleted' for a given filename, a maximum two month date range is given, on the assumption the clean up scripts will complete the work within this time.

 Grep files_for_deletion_list.txt for all filenames and stores to file_list variable.
 If loop checks if file_list variable is True (ie, has filenames in list):